ozakary/data-C60_ML/dft_calculations_schnet/README.md

 ```
 To start the calculation and process the results, all the necessary Turbomole input files should be included in the desired directory.

-Each calculation produces output files, as described [here](../dft_calculations_nep/DFT-1/cluster_36000) in more detail.
+Each calculation produces output files, as described [here](../dft_calculations_nep/) in more detail.

 The results are collected, and the processed data files used for the training of the SchNet model can be found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60).

-Details of generating the training dataset files can be found [here](../nmr-ml_dataset/).
+Details of generating the NMR magnetic shielding training dataset can be found [here](../nmr-ml_dataset/).

 ## Computational Details